 What the Dynamic Workflows Preview Adds

 Alongside Opus 4.8, Anthropic shipped a Claude Code research preview called dynamic workflows, which allows a single session to run many parallel subagents.1 This is separate from the model itself and is in research preview status.
 For teams using Claude Code for large-scale tasks like analyzing an entire codebase or running parallel test generation across many files, the parallel subagent capability extends what is achievable in a session.
 Whether this preview feature reaches stable release and at what pricing is not yet established.
+For a detailed look at how parallel subagent spawning works in practice, see Claude Code Dynamic Workflows: Spawning 100 Parallel Subagents on Opus.

 Frequently Asked Questions